Pupil Premium Grant

 Click on the school year below for full details:

-This year the Department for Education have introduced a new format for schools to report on how they intend to spend the Pupil Premium Grant.
+In 2021 the Department for Education introduced a new format for schools to report on how they intend to spend the Pupil Premium Grant.
 Please note this is a working document and will be reviewed annually or if there are significant changes made.

 To apply for Free School Meals, please check the form below to see if you are eligible and then complete the form and hand it to the school office.